 I hope these tips and advice have been valuable and readers are able to put them into practice at their next interview day.

-When you do land that first job, remember to check out these tipsOpens in a new tab. for your first day as a chef, and also what to wear!Opens in a new tab.
+When you do land that first job, remember to check out these tips for your first day as a chef, and also what to wear!

 Fingers crossed!